 Before we can start monkeying around with the JAR files in an actual project, we need to make sure Java is installed on your Mac.
 Why, you ask?
 Well, JAR stands for Java Archive, so no Java, no fun!

-1. Open Terminal: You can find Terminal in the Utilities folder within your Applications folder.
+Open Terminal: You can find Terminal in the Utilities folder within your Applications folder.
 It’s like the jungle gym of your Mac, where all the fun happens.
-How To Check If Java Is Installed: Step 1

-2. Check Java Version: Type java -version and press Enter.
+Check Java Version: Type java -version and press Enter.
 If Java is installed, you’ll see some information about the version like the image below.
 If not, you’ll see… well, not much.
 But don’t worry, we’ve got you covered in the next section!
-How To Check If Java Is Installed: Step 2

 How To Install Java